 Pulmonary Embolism

-The third most common cardiovascular disease after heart attack and stroke.
+Pulmonary embolism is the third most common cardiovascular condition after heart attack and stroke.

-Pulmonary embolism is a medical emergency.
-If any of the symptoms below occur, seek immediate medical attention.
+A pulmonary embolism is a life-threatening emergency.
+If you notice any of the symptoms listed below, call 911 or seek medical help immediately.

 Lungs and veins when impacted by a pulmonary embolism